 When the French Huguenots landed in the Cape some 300 years ago, they brought with them the rich culture of wine-making that defines this area to this day.
 South Africa boasts having some of the best wines in the world, perfect for any foodie to explore and discover for themselves.
 The wine farms in the region are also perfect lunch destinations while you seek out your ideal Pinot Noir or Sauvignon Blanc, with most having a cozy restaurant or bar area that showcases a small selection of the best produce of the region.

 Johannesburg’s culinary scene, similar to that of Cape Town, is one that is very diverse.
 Sandton, the CBD of Africa, has some of the best fine dining restaurants, while the surrounding areas of Rosebank and Melrose boast similarly high-end attractions for eager foodies.
-Scattered throughout the city however, is an array of places you may find anything from African to Greek, Korean to Argentinian food, and even an old train station room converted to a fine dining establishment in the Newtown in the centre of the city.
+Scattered throughout the city however, is an array of places you may find anything from African to Greek, Korean to Argentinian food, and even an old train station room converted to a fine dining establishment in the Newtown in the center of the city.
 The size of the greater Johannesburg region, and its status as the largest city in Southern Africa, contributes further to the vastness of options to explore.

 To this day, the town of Franschhoek in the Cape Winelands commemorates the storming of the Bastille-fortress and the French Revolution in an annual visit that is full of food and festivities, wine and celebrations that show the town’s strong French heritage.
 In addition to traditional dishes and local wines, you might also enjoy the live music and the astonishing views.
-For those looking for a more food centred experience, there are special tickets available to he Food and Wine Marquee, with tastings of the best wines, cheeses and foods of the region.
+For those looking for a more food centered experience, there are special tickets available to the Food and Wine Marquee, with tastings of the best wines, cheeses and foods of the region.

 The beautiful Garden Route town of Knysna will host the annual Knysna Oyster Festival this year again from the 26th of June to the 5th of July in what is one of the biggest lifestyle festivals on the southern coast of South Africa.
 Though there are many places for oyster tastings in and around the town’s waterfront, there are an equally many family activities to enjoy.
 In addition, there is also the Knysna Forest Marathon that takes place around the same time.
 Though not strictly a foodie experience, the festival is definitely worth a visit.